 This release was built and tested with HDF 4.2.x and HDF5 1.10.x.

-Windows ONLY: HDFView was built with VS 2015, and it requires that
+Windows ONLY: HDFView built with VS 2015 will require that

 the Visual C++ Redistributable Packages be installed on your machine.

 If you cannot access HDF5 files then you do not have these packages.

 This release was built and tested with OpenJDK 15.
 It uses modules and the

 * Converted to OpenJDK modules, for a smaller footprint and packaging